 So, you want to leave your hamster alone for a trip.
 You don’t want to inconvenience anyone in taking care of your little fluff ball for you, so you’re wondering, how long can a hamster go without food and water anyway?
-They can survive without food and water for about 3-4 days maximum since they last had food or water, to answer your question.

-Maybe you are wondering about other care tips for hamsters, how to tell when they are not in good health and find out if they do miss you when you’re gone.
+Maybe you are wondering about other care tips for hamsters, how to tell when they are not in good health, and find out if they do miss you when you’re gone.
 Let us help you with this refresher course!

 How Often Do Hamsters Need Food and Water?